-- Design the development with an emphasis on sustainable transport. - Provide native tree planting, and ensure new landscapes are well maintained. - Retain existing hedgerows wherever possible. - Explore opportunities to underground existing overhead cables.
+- Design the development with an emphasis on sustainable transport. - Avoid dominance of vehicles in streets. - Provide native tree planting, and ensure new landscapes are well maintained. - Retain existing hedgerows wherever possible. - Develop a sensitive approach to lighting and street furniture. - Explore opportunities to underground existing overhead cables.